j50n/blackholesuns/README.md

     - Set a waypoint now that you have visited the system
     - Portal back to base
     - Teleport back to space station
-    - Use waypoint to travel to target
+    - Use waypoint to travel to target using hyperdrive
 - If you have arrived at destination, sweet!
 All done
 - Else jump through the black hole (use special black hole starship)
 - Repeat